ortexx/ip-cidr/readme.md

 ### .toArray([options], [results])
 get array of all ip in CIDR range
 you can get information by chunks using options.from and options.limit
-this options can be integer or big integer("jsbn" instance)
+this options might be integer or big integer("jsbn" instance)
-you can send results argument(object) to get all chunk information inside
+you can pass second argument "results" (object) to get all chunk pagination information
-pagination starts from 0, all results values are instance of "jsbn"

 ### .arrayAction(fn, [options], [results])
 run fn for every element of CIDR range